While Australia sees the “Asian Century” as a huge opportunity, our biggest opportunities are with the rapidly growing economy of India.

-Here are 5 steps we should take to grow our trade ties with India.
+Here are 5 steps we should take to grow our trade ties with India in 2021.

 Adopt a patient long term view: It is very easy to get MOU’s (Memorandum of Understanding) signed with fanfare in India but too many do not produce any outcome.
 One way to improve our cultural dexterity would be to take a long term view and apply lots of patience.
 Businesses should not start out on market entry unless they are prepared to commit at least five years to making it work.
 Governments need the same longer term perspective.
 Rushed trade missions, political announcements and photo opportunities amount to very little – we see them as an achievement, but in reality they are just a beginning.
 Our business executives and even many diplomats do not build patience into their strategies.